The original interview in Bulgarian was published by Investor Media Group and can be found at investor.bg

-In the first case the need for new solutions is result from the business environment: emerging competition, economic environment and forecasts, changing requirements of end users and customers, even internal organizational factors (for example, the increasing number of Generation “Y” representatives in middle and high management companies.)
+In the first case, the need for new solutions results from the business environment: emerging competition, economic environment, and forecasts changing requirements of end-users and customers, even internal organizational factors (for example, the increasing number of Generation “Y” representatives in middle and high management companies.)

 The latter is due to the fact that IT companies are trying to expand massively and to increase the number of developers, creating new developers, i.e. training young people from a starting point or retraining other positions as programmers.
 And this is not a bad thing at all, but it brings with it a period of diminished quality at a macro level, in the period of development of these people from junior to senior level.
 And customer demand remains so high and they want quality and optimum price.